omni360/aurin-acs/docs/developers.md

 2. [Download FWTools for Linux][fwt] and [follow these instructions][fwtinstall] to install it.

+2. For integration tests using `ogr2ogr`, set the `GDAL_DATA` environment variable to the `/data` subdirectory in the FWTools directory.

 3. If building ACS from source, run `mvn package` to compile a [shaded JAR][shade].

 4. Install ACS by copying the shaded `aurin-acs.jar` to the server.